-The original Unipart logo (left) was reworked in 1975 (middle), and remained in use until it finally gave way to the corporate ‘Austin Rover Parts’ logo ten years later.
-However, the Unipart Group lived on, as did its instantly-recognizable logo.
+The original Unipart logo (left) was reworked in 1975 (middle), and remained in use until it finally gave way to the corporate ‘Austin Rover Parts’ logo 10 years later.
+However, the Unipart Group lived on, as did its instantly-recognisable logo.

 Special Tuning and Motorsport logos:

 Leyland Historic Vehicles (later BL Heritage) was formed in 1975 to manage and preserve examples of the cars produced by the constituent companies.
 While its administrative headquarters was based at Studley in Warwickshire, the collection of historic vehicles was located first at Donington Park and later at Syon Park in Brentford.